 Bicycling is both a mode of transportation and a fun, healthy activity; however, it often poses risks, particularly when you are sharing a roadway with motor vehicles.
-In Pennsylvania in 2017 (the most recent year with data available), 21 fatal accidents involved bicyclists.
-While children ages 5 to 14 were the most vulnerable to injuries, 10 of those individuals were aged 45-64.
+In Pennsylvania in 2020, 22 fatal accidents involved bicyclists.

 With such high numbers it is important, that as a cyclist, you are aware of Pennsylvania’s bicycle safety laws and the necessary steps to take if you are injured in a collision.
 For example, did you know that in Pennsylvania, bicycles are considered to be vehicles and are subject to all traffic laws, with few exceptions?

 If you have been in a bicycle accident, below are some tips on what to do next.

 - Collect yourself and call for help.
 It’s really important to carry a mobile phone with you, even while cycling.
 Calling 911 should be the first move you make after having been in a bicycle accident.
 Your well-being should be the top priority.